Hypfer/Valetudo/docs/_pages/companion_apps/valetudo_companion.md

 This app will not provide any UI to interface with Valetudo during normal operation.
 Basically, you can think of it as an automatically updating bookmark + some wizard stuff.

-Its sourcecode is available on Github (Apache-2.0): [https://github.com/Hypfer/valetudo-companion](https://github.com/Hypfer/valetudo-companion)
+Its sourcecode is available on GitHub (Apache-2.0): [https://github.com/Hypfer/valetudo-companion](https://github.com/Hypfer/valetudo-companion)

 ## How to Install